 UW-Oshkosh outhit the Eagles, 24-17, collecting a season-high 16 hits in the nightcap as each spot in the Titan lineup produced at least one hit.
-The Titans' 16 hits during the second contest matched their most since pounding out 18 in a 9-6 win at Lakeland University on April 25, 2017.
+The Titans' 16 hits during the second game matched their most since pounding out 18 in a 9-6 win at Lakeland University on April 25, 2017.

 In the second game, UW-La Crosse held leads of 1-0 after two innings and 2-1 heading into the fourth frame, but the Titans erupted for 11 runs on 13 hits over the final two innings.

 The Eagles opened the scoring in the second inning as a leadoff single from Kendra Leis and a one-out double by Katie Block brought up Nicole Trussoni, who reached via an infield error.
-However, Titans starting pitcher Bailey Smaney limited the damage to one run despite the two hits and a pair of errors on the infield.
+However, UW-Oshkosh starting pitcher Bailey Smaney limited the damage to one run despite the two hits and a pair of errors on the infield.
 With the bases loaded and two outs, Smaney induced a popup to stymie the rally.

-UW-Oshkosh knotted the score at 1 with an unearned run in the top of the third inning.
+UW-Oshkosh tied the score at 1 with an unearned run in the top of the third inning.
 Jordan Manthei reached on a hard line drive that was deemed an error off the glove of Leis, the Eagles first baseman, with one out.
-Tupa was then awarded first base on catcher's interference, and Petrus followed with a single to left field to plate Manthei with the tying run.
+Tupa was then awarded first base on catcher's interference, and Petrus followed with a single to left field to score Manthei with the tying run.

-After UW-Oshkosh left the bases loaded in the top of the third inning, the Eagles reclaimed their final lead of the day with an unearned run in the home half of the third frame.
+After UW-Oshkosh left the bases loaded in the third inning, the Eagles reclaimed their final lead of the day with an unearned run in the home half of the third frame.
 Stephanie Cole was hit by a pitch with one out, advanced to second base on a Leis single and scored on an infield throwing error by the Titans with two outs.